ChandraSekhar123331/crispy-pancake/RMS-App/backend/issues.md

 - Need to add >0 constraints in the database.
 For stock and others also.
 Otherwise any minReqd would get inserted.

 - delete and update on stock items is not yet implemented.
 Rest-3 (getOneInfo, getAllInfo, create/insert)

+- delete and update on dish is not yet done.
+Need to add get_ingredients and get_cost for dishes.
+Ig get_cost can be merged with getOneInfo and getAllInfo functions itself as it is just an aggregate function